 Training your dog not to bark.
 To be honest, if you are a dog lover, you must feel that training not to bark is better than using bark collars.
 Read this “How to stop a Doberman from barking?
 (5 easy steps)” full guide to solve that problem.
-(These methods can be applied for any dog.
+(These methods can be applied to any dog.
 So read it out)

 Dogs tend to drool during hot days.

 But if you noticed that your dog drools inside the crate, it would be a sign of uncomfortableness.
 You will often see this in the summer.
-As I mentioned above, you no need to worry.
+As I mentioned above, you have no need to worry.
 But there are necessary actions you must take.